University of Alaska Anchorage

-By providing an alternative career path to traditional degree seeking students, we are preparing Alaska’s workforce to meet the growing demands for qualified technicians, and earn a livable wage early in their career.
+By sponsoring apprenticeship programs UAA is providing an alternative career path to traditional degree seeking students.
+This Blended training approach prepares apprentices to become skilled and qualified technicians and earn a livable wage early in their career.

 Apprenticeship is Good for Business